egison/egison-ruby/README.md

 end
 ```

-If a pattern matches, a block passed to `with` is called and return its result.
+If a pattern matches, a block passed to `with` is called and returns its result.

 In our pattern-matching system, there are cases that pattern-matching has multiple results.
 `match_all` calls the block passed to `with` for each pattern-matching result and returns all results as an array.